philou/philou.github.com/_posts/2023-04-26-a-quality-view-workshop-to-discuss-technical-excellence.markdown

 This is when the Quality View starts to receive delivery data.
 At the beginning of the workshop, we gave homework to track lines of code affected by bug fixes in the past six months.

-Have the people who collected the bugs info place one 🐞 icon on a module every time it was modified in a bug fix.
+Have the people who collected the bugs info **place one 🐞 icon on a module every time it was modified in a bug fix**.
 In the end, you should get a good idea of which modules are sources of bugs.

 This is also an excellent occasion to take a step back and discuss this view with everyone.